 I attended the second of Congregation Emanu-El’s two morning services, the contemporary service, which didn’t start until 11:45 a.m. and was over within two hours.

 First impression: Wow.
 This is a very big room, and there are a lot of Jews in here.
 With extra space for increased High Holy Day capacity, the sanctuary seats about 1,700.
 It took me mouth-gaping minutes to process the sight.
 I briefly looked for a seat on the ground floor, but I ended up sitting in the highest Himalayan peak of the rear balcony; there, the full scope of the space hit me.
 This massive sanctuary is stern, imperious, overbearing.
 The multilevel bimah with its green marble pillars and staircases is remarkable, like an ancient temple.

 This service had all the drama of the most dramatic Reform Yom Kippur service — but more singing along than I expected, and many instruments, including guitar, violin, mandolin and a deeply resonant djembe hand drum used to great effect.
 The range of musical choices was similar to Sha’ar Zahav, a contemporary Reform grab-bag.

 There was a peppy hakafah (Torah procession), remarkably thorough; even in the stratospheric reaches of the balcony, clergy bounced around with Torahs making sure everybody got a chance to touch one.

 The crowd was quite multi-age.
-There are lots of families — though the only 20s/30s adults I spotted without children seemed to have come with their own parents.
 As they filed out, some discussed Rabbi Ryan Bauer’s excellent sermon on the current refugee crisis, which proudly trumpeted the congregation’s historical role mobilizing the community to help German Jewish refugees in the 1930s.